samaea/expensesbotworkshop/README.md

  #### Congratulations!
 You have now built a Bot with Natural Language Understanding (using LUIS) that is capable of understanding a a few user intents, with the capability of redirecting queries to a pre-populated knowledgebase (QnAMaker) when the intent is not understood.

+#### Please take 3 Minutes to fill out our quick and anonymous survey so that we can improve for the future: https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7hz4Jhw8fBMlvfnbcfzKEJUOUlJSk1SS09DT0EyRUEyU1FXRlU3R0VVRC4u